 "Not nearly so many that we can afford to waste time talking about this.
 You need to come with us."

 Harry made an impatient noise and took over at the box.
-"The Americans are planning a nuclear strike.
+"The Americans are planning a nuclear strike over London.
 Frankly, we're lucky it hasn't already happened.
-What's left of the British Muggle government has managed to convince the American President to give the magical community time to bring the situation under control."
+What's left of the British Muggle government has managed to convince the American President to give the magical community time to bring the situation under control here."

 Malfoy laughed.
 "Are you trying to tell me that this—" he gestured towards Harry and Hermione—"this is some kind of rescue?
 Frankly, Potter, I'm touched."